To prevent assaults on your hospital staff, you may have:

-ED nurses assaulted by patients experience symptoms of PTSD, negative stress and decreased work productivity.
-When nurses and other staff are fearful of being assaulted, they have difficulty concentrating on their work and patients.
-This can affect employee safety and compromise patient care (medication errors, patient infection and increased LOS).
+ED nurses assaulted by patients often experience symptoms of PTSD, negative stress and decreased work productivity.
+When nurses and other colleagues are fearful of being assaulted, they have difficulty concentrating on their work and patients.
+This affects colleague safety and compromises patient care (medication errors, patient infection and increased LOS).
 (Gates, Gillespie and Succop, 2011).

 The years of experience and knowledge of WPV in hospitals is evident.
 KLA Risk was instrumental in helping us quickly find the gaps in our WPV program.
 KLA worked with us to set WPV reduction goals.
 Their training was well-received and absolutely closed the gaps for our staff.

 The techniques and information will be a great benefit to me in behavioral health.